OSZII/OSZII/README.md

 - 👀 I’m interested in all kind of web technologies.
 - 🌱 I’m currently learning pure hardcore css to suffer my self to knowledge.
-- 🧮 Things i want to learn soon
+- 🧮 Things i want to learn soon large scale distributed systems for cloud and ml probably considering working for openai
   - Front-End-Frameworks and libraries
     - React
     - Vue